Frequently Asked Questions (F.A.Q.)

 The following checkpoints list the minimum requirements students must complete by certain semesters in order to stay on the University’s Four-Year Graduation Plan.
 (Courses in the major are those required to complete the major; they may be offered by departments other than the major department.)

-- Before the seventh semester begins: two additional courses in the major, three additional second-area courses, and at least three-quarters of the semester hours required for graduation
+- During the seventh semester: one writing or workshop course, one conceptual course, and at least three-quarters of the semester hours required for graduation

-To graduate with honors in journalism and mass communication, a student must have a GPA of at least 3.50 in the major and must be a member of the University Honors Program, which requires that the students maintain a cumulative University of Iowa GPA of at least 3.33 (contact the University Honors Program for more information).
-Honors students also must complete JMC:4955 (019:191) (3 s.h.) under the supervision of a faculty member.
+To graduate with honors in journalism and mass communication, a student must have a GPA of at least 3.50 in the major, and also must complete JMC:4955 Honors Project (3 s.h.) under the supervision of a faculty member.
 The project may be a thesis or a professional project, typically completed during the last semester of the senior year.
-Students are encouraged but not required to take JMC:4950 (019:190) Honors Reading (1–3 s.h.) to prepare for the project.
+For more information about the SJMC Honors Project and the timeline for completion, see our Journalism Honors Program page.

 The School’s chapter of Kappa Tau Alpha, the national society honoring scholarship in journalism and mass communication, was founded in 1936 and is named for former director Leslie G. Moeller.
 Students are considered for membership if their grade-point average places them in the top 10 percent of their class and they have completed at least five semesters of university work, including a minimum of 9 s.h. in journalism and mass communications skill courses.
 Contact the school’s Kappa Tau Alpha advisor for details.